Reading time: 15 minutes

 It is the story of Ebenezer Scrooge, a miserly old man.
 He is visited by three ghosts on Christmas Eve, who show him his past, present, and future.
 Scrooge realizes that it’s never too late to change and share his heart with others, despite his mistakes.

-• Scrooge is a classic anti-hero, and his transformation from miser to philanthropist is one of the most satisfying character arcs in all literature.
+Scrooge is an anti-hero who, driven by greed and selfishness, lives a lonely, unhappy life.
+His turn from miser to philanthropist is one of the most satisfying character arcs in all literature.

 Psychology of Loneliness

-A 2006 report published by the American Sociological Review found that 25% of the people surveyed felt they had no close friends in whom they could confide.
-This number was double that of a similar report from 1985.
+- A 2006 report by the American Sociological Review found that 25% of the people felt they had no close friends in whom they could confide.
+It was double that of a 1985 report.

 Final Words